Gingival grafting: Advanced platelet-rich fibrin

 A small amount of blood (10 ml per tube) is harvested and spun in a centrifuge for eight minutes at 1300 RPM.
-A fibrin clot packed with blood-derived growth factors, extra cellular matrix and hematopoietic stem cells is fabricated and implanted into the gums above the area of gum recession.
-Advanced platelet-rich fibrin will promote the patient's own gums to fabricate more gum thus eliminating the need to harvest gums from the roof of the mouth or the use of allografting tissue.
+A fibrin clot packed with blood-derived growth factors, extracellular matrix and hematopoietic stem cells is fabricated and implanted into the gums above the area of gum recession.
+Advanced platelet-rich fibrin stimulates tissue growth in the patient's own gums eliminating the need to harvest tissue from the palate or the use of allografting.